 This article is a translation of my blog’s article originally published in French.

 Two minutes, sometimes more, sometimes less, is roughly the time it takes for two fighting game players to decide between.
 During this two minutes it may take a lot of things: action, suspense or unexpected twists.
 Whether for the player or spectator, this time is a concentrate of emotions of a rare intensity, and probably what makes this type of game so exciting.
 The gameplay undoubtedly had a lot to do with it, however this is not really what we are interested today.
 So let’s talk about music and even more: let’s talk about interactive music systems in fighting genre.
 In this type of games it’s easy to say that sound and music are secondary and they only take part in the atmosphere of the game – the art direction.
-Yet the interactivity in music really exists in fighting games and it is interesting to see how it can serve both gameplay and art direction by contributing rightly to the emotional evolution within a match.
+Yet the interactivity in music exists (for real) in fighting games and it’s interesting to see how it can serve both gameplay and art direction by contributing rightly to the emotional evolution within a match.

 Street Fighter II is one of the most popular fighting game in the world.
 It have a simple concept: two players compete face to face and the first to win two rounds, wins the match.
 In the case where each player wins a round, they would play a third to resolve the tie.
 But Street Fighter II is also the first fighting game to integrate an ersatz of interactive music in its game system.
 The idea is similar to Space Invaders, where the more the aliens will approach the bottom of the screen, the more the music tempo will increase.
 We also note that there are differences between the arcade version and the console versions, due to the technological gap between the different systems, which can be felt at both graphic and sound.
 I will take as a reference the best known console version: the Super Nintendo version to compare it to the original, released on arcade.